csc-training/summerschool/background_knowledge.md

-# Background knowledge
+# Background knowledge material

-To get most of the summer school, we expect basic working knowledge on Linux and C, C++, or Fortran.
+To get most of the summer school, it is expected to have basic working knowledge on Linux and C, C++, or Fortran.
 You can use this document to check the expected knowledge and prepare before the summer school starts.

+Feel free to contact the course organizers if you have any questions.

 ## Linux and command line shell